 If BoltBus had chosen the same target market as traditional, full-fare bus companies, it would have been at a distinct competitive disadvantage without an established brand.
-By focusing on the specific target market of tech-savvy, younger consumers, BoltBus was able to create a new marketing mix designed to

-Chapter 2: Planning, implementing, and Evaluating Marketing Strategies meet the needs, wants, and preferences of this large group-while avoiding head-to-head competition and avoiding the stereotype of a large, stodgy, old-fashioned bus company.
+By focusing on the specific target market of tech-savvy, younger consumers, BoltBus was able to create a new marketing mix designed to meet the needs, wants, and preferences of this large group-while avoiding head-to-head competition and avoiding the stereotype of a large, stodgy, old-fashioned bus company.